Emergency-Response-Demo/erdemo.io/install.md

 - More information about the out-of-the-box Dashboards in Grafana for the Emergency Response application found in the *Getting Started Guide*.

-Further details regarding how to run this demo can be found in the _Getting Started_ page.

 # 5. Appendix